rruzitschka/bikinibottom/RRNodeAPI/readme.md

 Response is the metadata document for the asset with the specific GUID

-GET /v1/assets/synopsis?lan=en&length=(short, medium, long)
+GET /v1/assets/synopsis?lang=en&length=(short, medium, long)

-Response is the synopsis of the specified length (either short, medium or long) in the language specified in the parameter lan.
+Response is the synopsis of the specified length (either short, medium or long) in the language specified in the parameter lang.

 Parameters are optional, if not specified the server uses te default values lan=en and length=short.